 Michigan Tech Sets Budget and Tuition

-At its regular meeting in Houghton today, Michigan Technological University’s Board of Control approved a general fund operating budget of nearly $155 million for fiscal year 2010, which began July 1.
+At its regular meeting in Houghton today, Michigan Technological University’s Board of Trustees approved a general fund operating budget of nearly $155 million for fiscal year 2010, which began July 1.

 The budget included tuition and room and board rates for the coming academic year.